vipmembe/tw/README copy.md

 If you are _not_ hosting your repo on [Github Pages](https://pages.github.com/), you can download the zip file [here](https://github.com/supermamon/Reposi3/archive/master.zip) and extract to a subfolder on your website.

-There are 2 options for those using [Github Pages](https://pages.github.com/).
+There are 2 options for3 those using [Github Pages](https://pages.github.com/).

 A. If you want to use your root `username.github.io` as your repo, fork this repo and rename it to `username.github.io`.
 So when adding it in Cydia, use `https://username.github.io`.